 Professor Maureen Freely (Warwick) & Dr Elizabeth Goldring.
 Dr Elizabeth Goldring, Professor Kwame Anthony Appiah (First Vice President of the MLA), and Dr Faith Eales

-The Charity of the Poor in Late Renaissance Venice by Dr Ioanna Iordanou (CSR Associate Fellow)
+The Charity of the Poor in Late Renaissance Venice by Dr Ioanna Iordanou (CSR Honorary Research Fellow)

 |The Venetian popolani were a social group distinct from the higher levels of Venetian society, namely the patricians – the Venetian ruling class – and the cittadini – the Venetian citizens.
 They comprised the mass of Venetian residents who enjoyed no legal status and were divided into two categories, the popolo minuto – the city’s workers – and the popolo grande – ‘the well-to-do commoners’, those who owned workshops, employed workers, and possessed property.
 Concerned with how the popolani contributed to the Venetian economy through their labour, a great deal of scholarly attention has been placed on their professional services.
 Some significant work has also been done on their civic function, especially their participation in well-documented rituals like the battaglie dei pugni, the famous battles for sole possession of a bridge that entertained laity and royalty alike.
 An area that has been poorly researched, mainly due to scarcity of archival material, is their charitable activity.
 Based on a thorough analysis of 225 last wills from the Venetian State Archives, this post exposes a hitherto unexplored and, in consequence, unknown contribution of the Venetian popolani to the city’s economy and society; their conscious charitable activity towards the needy of their community.
 As a case study, we will use the well-defined popolani group of the Venetian shipbuilders and sailors.
 This is because their professional homogeneity somehow preserved their presence in the Venetian State Archives.